-Ohio and FLSA Overtime Attorneys sue Camping World for failure to pay service technicians overtime wages.
+Ohio and FLSA Overtime Attorneys file Collective Action Lawsuit against Camping World (Camping World, Inc., FreedomRoads, LLC, and Sirpilla RV Centers, LLC) for failure to pay service technicians overtime wages.

-The lawsuit brought by a former non-exempt Camping World service technician was brought on behalf of all current and former Camping World hourly service technicians who worked over 40 hours in a workweek.
-The former Camping World service technician alleges that he and other similarly situated employees: (1) were not paid one and one-half times their regular rate of pay (“overtime”) for hours worked over 40 in a workweek; (2) were not paid for all hours worked; and (3) were required to “volunteer” but did not receive overtime for the volunteer hours worked over 40 in a workweek.
+The lawsuit brought by a former and current non-exempt Camping World service technician was brought on behalf of all current and former Camping World service technicians who worked over 40 hours in a workweek during the previous 3 years.
+The former and current Camping World service technician allege that he and other similarly situated employees were not paid one and one-half times their regular rate of pay (“overtime”) for hours worked over 40 in a workweek.

-The lawsuit was filed in the U.S. District Court for the Southern District of Ohio, Eastern Division (Columbus) and is titled Piner v.
+The lawsuit was filed in the U.S. District Court for the Southern District of Ohio, Eastern Division (Columbus) and is titled Piner, et al. v.
 FreedomRoads, LLC, et al, Case No. 2:17-cv-00902.